aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-9-munki_MDM_tool.markdown

        - path: C:\example.exe
         hash:

-path is a path to a file that must exist for the item to be considered installed.
+path: is a file path that must exist in order for an item to be deemed installed.

-version is the version of the file that can be found by looking at the "Details" tab of the file's properties window.
+version: is the file's version, which can be discovered in the file's properties window's "Details" tab.

-hash is an optional sha256 of the item that is expected at install_check_path.
+hash: is an optional sha256 of the item that install check path expects.

 You can get the hash of a file with Powershell.
 See below for an example.